 4) Chicago, Illinois, USA.

 Ahhhh Chicago.
 I’ve been there nearly thirty times.
 It’s my favorite large US metropolis.
 My best friend lives there.
 I just simply can’t get enough.
 The food is perfection.
 The people have that friendly and helpful Midwestern attitude.
+You can get there early, stow your bags with a luggage storage company, and spend the whole day just wandering around.
 The lake view in the summer is so stunning that I’m envisioning it in my head right now and my heart is aching.
 There are not enough words I could say about what makes me love this city.
 I’ll be back to visit in August and I can not wait.